-BTI’s two most advanced clinical development programs are BXCL501, an investigational, sublingual thin film formulation for the acute treatment of agitation resulting from neuropsychiatric disorders, and BXCL701, an investigational orally administered systemic innate immunity activator for the treatment of a rare form of prostate cancer and for treatment of pancreatic cancer in combination with other immuno-oncology agents.
+BTI’s two most advanced clinical development programs are BXCL501, an investigational, proprietary, orally dissolving, sublingual or buccal thin film formulation of dexmedetomidine designed for the treatment of agitation and substance abuse withdrawal symptoms, and BXCL701, an investigational, orally administered, systemic innate immunity activator for the treatment of aggressive forms of prostate cancer and advanced solid tumors that are refractory or treatment naïve to check point inhibitors.

-BXCL501 is an investigational sublingual thin film formulation of dexmedetomidine (Dex), a selective alpha-2a receptor agonist for the treatment of acute agitation.
+BXCL501 is an investigational, proprietary, orally dissolving, sublingual or buccal thin film formulation of dexmedetomidine (Dex), a selective alpha-2a receptor agonist for the treatment of agitation and substance abuse withdrawal symptoms.

 BXCL701 is an investigational orally-available systemic innate immunity activator with dual mechanisms of action.
-It has shown single agent activity in melanoma and safety has been evaluated in more than 700 healthy subjects and cancer patients.
-Designed to stimulate both the innate and acquired immune systems, BXCL701 is designed to inhibit dipeptidyl peptidase (DPP) 8/9 and block immune evasion by targeting Fibroblast Activation Protein (FAP).
-BXCL701, is currently being developed for treatment of a rare form of prostate cancer and for pancreatic cancer in combination with other immuno-oncology agents.
+Designed to stimulate both the innate and acquired immune systems, BXCL701 has the potential to inhibit dipeptidyl peptidase (DPP) 8/9 and block immune evasion by targeting Fibroblast Activation Protein (FAP).
+BXCL701, is currently being developed for the treatment of aggressive forms of prostate cancer and advanced solid tumors that are refractory or treatment naïve to checkpoint inhibitors.